ruben-s/datasciencecoursera/course_proj_pract_mach_learn/pml_assignment.md

 ```

 ```
-## [1] "2014-10-26 14:49:51 CET"
+## [1] "2014-10-26 20:33:22 CET"
 ```

 #### Out of Sample error on testdata

-To validate the obtained Random Forest model we predict with the obtained model on the test data set that was set asside.
+To validate the obtained Random Forest model we predict with the obtained model on the test data set that was set asside.<br>
 In this test dataset both the prediction and the actuall outcome is known.

 We create a function to calculate the number of correctly predicted cases.